simonjaeger/OfficeDev-HOL/Read-Mode-Outlook-Add-in/README.md

 With the new application model for Office comes a brand new way of extending Office with your own functionality - using the tools and dev stacks that we already know and love.

 This hands-on lab demonstrates a few different ways to interact with the Office context.
 Accessing different types of data for a mailbox item (message or appointment) in read mode.
-In addition, different styles and components from the Office UI Fabric library is used throughout this Office add-in.
+In addition, Different styles and components from the Office UI Fabric library are used throughout this Office add-in.
 The objective is to get familiar with some of the possiblities that we have when building Excel add-ins.

 The hands-on lab is divided into multiple exercises and should be followed in a chronological order.
 These are the included exercises: